-Following on from our extremely popular article about London lad Barrie Scott who backpacked Southeast Asia in the 60s, we brought on the fearless Aussie Ian H to tell us how backpacking Southeast Asia was in the 70s and early 80s!
+Following on from our popular article about London lad Barrie Scott who backpacked Southeast Asia in the 60s, we brought on the fearless Aussie, Ian H, to tell us how backpacking Southeast Asia was in the 70s and early 80s!

-What motivated you to start backpacking Southeast Asia?
+What motivated you to go backpacking to Southeast Asia?

 When I was seven years old, my mum gave me a hardback children’s encyclopedia for Christmas with a bright yellow cover and five images from around the world: The Taj Mahal, Eiffel Tower, an Afghani in a turban, a Chinese rickshaw and the Pyramids at Giza.
 I decided there and then that I wanted to know why those people dressed that way, where they lived and why?
 (I still have the book somewhere in my library.)

 At Uni, I was a member of the Monash University Malay and Indonesian Club (MUMIC) where many students took annual trips to Indonesia, studied and stayed at the University of Salatiga in Central Java.

 Some students, like my girlfriend Sue and I, preferred to be more independent and go backpacking with our own schedule and itinerary for the three months in between university years.

 Back then students did not actually take gap years, but often began backpacking and never returned to university!
 So at the age of 19, I set off for my first overseas journey…

 What ideas were circulating in the Western world of Southeast Asia at that time?